zacanger/niddesa/text/generated-translations/cullaniddesa/13-chinese-google.md

 the sole of the foot, "Down" means below the hair, and "Middle Quartet" means being In the middle." means the four directions above, below, and in the middle.

-「FanWhat they cling to in the world": "What they grasp, cling to, grasp, grasp, grasp, grasp, grasp, grasp, whatever, things like mortals, feelings, thoughts, actions, and consciousness Attachment.
+'FanWhat they cling to in the world": "What they grasp, cling to, grasp, grasp, grasp, grasp, grasp, grasp, whatever, things like mortals, feelings, thoughts, actions, and consciousness Attachment.
 "In the world", in the world of the suffering world... (omitted) in the world."
 It is what they cling to in the